jdiejim/pokedex-blog/README.md

 ### Detail View

 The detail view will be only be its own component containing different elements.

 ![detailView](./screenshots/detailView.png)

-## Main Layout

-Now that we are done with our wireframe and our project setup lets begin setting the main app component.
+Now that we are done with our wireframe lets begin setting the main app component.

 ## Component Types

-There are 2 basic types of React components: Stateful and Stateless
+There are 2 basic types of React components: Stateful and Stateless StateFul components, as the name describes it, have their own state.
+In our application, the App component is going to be a stateful because it will hold state of Pokemon data (more on this later).

-StateFul, as the name describes it, are componets that have their own state.
-In our case, App is a stateful component.
-Lets see in detail how to build the App component.
-Open App.js and delete all of the contents inside.
-We are going to code it from start.
+Lets start building our App component from scratch.
+Open **App.js** and delete all of the contents inside.

-The first step is to import the react package, and deconstruct the Component class.
+The first step is to import the React package, and deconstruct the Component class from it.

   ```javascript